Introduction

 - High bending strength.

-When carrying out repairs, the following instructions must be observed:
+When performing repairs, the following instructions must be followed:

 - Straightening work should only be carried out when the body is fully assembled.

-- Do not cut pasted windows when editing.
+- Do not cut out the pasted windows when making edits.

 - If possible, keep the body assembled during the repair process.

-For every body structure, the safety of the driver and passengers is paramount.
-The body has two key safety features:
+For each body design, the safety of the driver and passengers plays a primary role.
+The body has two key ways to ensure safety:

 Safety cage

-The safety cage is characterized by the following design features:
+The safety frame is characterized by the following design features:

-- Stable pillars, door sills and door profiles.
+- Stable pillars, door thresholds and door profiles.

 - Built-in shock protection in the doors.

-- Doors are designed to open even in case of excessive deformation.
+- The doors are designed to open even in the event of excessive deformation.

-The roll cage is protected by front and rear crumple zones with well-defined deformation characteristics.
-Collapse zones serve the following purposes:
+The safety cage is protected by front and rear crumple zones with clearly defined deformation characteristics.
+The crumple zones serve the following purposes:

 - Dynamic absorption of deforming forces.

-Always follow the repair instructions in the workshop literature, especially when repairing a crinkled area.
-Failure to follow these instructions in some situations can have a serious impact on the safety of the vehicle.
-For example, no cuts should ever be made in the immediate vicinity of the bridge pier anchorages, nor should any stiffeners be randomly welded.
-After completing the work, all prescribed safety regulations must be strictly observed.
+Always follow the repair instructions in the workshop literature, especially when repairing in a crumple zone.
+Failure to follow these instructions may seriously affect the safety of the vehicle in some situations.
+For example, never make any cuts in the immediate vicinity of axle support attachments, and do not weld any stiffeners indiscriminately.
+All prescribed safety precautions must be strictly observed after the work has been completed.

 Pos. | Spare Part No | Name |

-Body structure «SUVs» differs from the design with a load-bearing body by the presence of a 2-section body structure.
-The extremely stable chassis frame forms the base to which all vehicle components such as axles, engine, etc. are attached.
+The design of the body of "off-road vehicles" differs from the design with a monocoque body by the presence of a 2-section body structure.
+The extremely stable chassis frame forms the base to which all the vehicle components, such as axles, engine, etc., are attached.
 The body itself is bolted to the chassis frame.
 This design has the following advantages:

 - Very high ground clearance.

-If «SUV» needs to be repaired, the following notes should be taken into account:
+If the SUV is to undergo any repairs, the following notes should be taken into account:

-- It is well known that both frame spars should be parallel to each other.
+- It is common knowledge that both frame members must be parallel to each other.

-- If necessary, before editing the chassis frame, remove the body with bolts to the frame from it.
+- If necessary, before straightening the chassis frame, the body with the bolted fastening to the frame should be removed from it.

 Pos. | Spare Part No | Name |